hamadmarri/ntn/README.md

 is idle (not running), it means that the task will be scheduled in IDLE policy which is in the least priority among others.

+# Why
+Because this solution adds 0 overhead to auto down-prioritize tasks while keeping the arguments call the same plus without changing/touching any of the others files.

 ## Adding Example
 `sudo ntn -a balooctl`